Whoaa512/starred/README.md

 - [animir/node-rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible) - Node.js rate limit requests by key with atomic increments in single process or distributed environment.
 - [ekmartin/unicode-style](https://github.com/ekmartin/unicode-style) - Format text using unicode characters
 - [braintree/braintree-web](https://github.com/braintree/braintree-web) - A suite of tools for integrating Braintree in the browser
 - [ghostery/local-sheriff](https://github.com/ghostery/local-sheriff) - Think of Local sheriff as a recon tool in your browser (WebExtension).
-While you normally browse the internet, Local Sheriff works in the background to empower you in identifying what data points (PII) are being shared / leaked to which all third-parties.
+While you normally browse the internet, Local Sheriff works in the background to empower you in identifying what data points (PII
 - [ArunMichaelDsouza/react-image-appear](https://github.com/ArunMichaelDsouza/react-image-appear) - ReactJS component to make images appear with transition as they load.
 - [bvaughn/react-window](https://github.com/bvaughn/react-window) - React components for efficiently rendering large lists and tabular data
 - [pacdiv/hoc-form](https://github.com/pacdiv/hoc-form) - Concise form validation for React! 🚀